sdbip/Segerfeldt.EventStore/Documentation/USAGE.md

 app.MapCommands(assembly1, assembly2);
 ```

 You will need to set up a database connection so that the `EntityStore` and `EventPublisher` know where to read/write their data.
+If you don't want to define your own provider there are three packages too choose from for built-in database support.

+- Segerfeldt.EventStore.Source.PostgreSQL
+- Segerfeldt.EventStore.Source.MSSQL
+- Segerfeldt.EventStore.Source.SQLite

+If you add either of the above packages Segerfeldt.EventStore.Source will be added implicitly.

+Call the extensinon method `IServiceCollection.UseEventStore(IEventStoreProvider)` to enable the provider of you have selected:

 ```csharp
 builder.Services.UseEventStore(new PostgreSQLEventStoreProvider(builder.Configuration.GetConnectionString("main")!));